tholonia/iching_cli/book/intro/content/iching_intro.md

 Another way of looking at the 6 stages is by comparison.
 In the image below, I have tried to select the best concepts to map together solely based on what “made sense” to me.
 I am sure there is a better, more verifiable metric to base these on, so these are shown as examples, not as claims.

-In the “Tholon” diagram below, the numbers in the center triangle are in their tholonic order, and in the other two diagrams, they are in the I Ching order.
+In the “Tholon” diagram below, the numbers in the center triangle are in their tholonic order of 0, 5, 1, 3, 2, 4, and in the other two diagrams, they are in the I Ching order of 1, 2, 3, 4, 5, 6.

 <center><img src='../Images/colorfog-tri2.png' style='width:100%'/></center>

-Look at the numbered triangle in the “Plant Example” above.
+Look at the numbered triangle in the “Plant Instance” above.
 Note the qualities of the points that form the corners (which are yang in nature), such as 1, 3, and 5 (GERMINATE, BLOOM, SEED) that form the connecting lines (which are yin in nature) 2, 4, and 6 (growth, fruiting, recycle).
 Look at the quality of the pairs that are composed of a point and its opposite line.
 For example, there are three such pairs: GERMINATE/fruiting, BLOOM/recycle, and SEED/growth.
 We can understand these pairs as the conceptual polarities of the 3 parent concepts:

 -   **The Beginning** (germination, reproduction)
 -   **The Limits** (blooming and death)
--   **The Work**: What “it must do” as an existence (it must sustain its existence).
+-   **The Work**: What “it must do” as an existence (it must sustain its existence, i.e., produce seeds, growth).

+In the Tholonic order of numbers, each side and its points equals 6,6,6, while in the I Ching order, they equal 6, 12, 12.
+Both follow a similar pattern where 6×6×6 = 216, and 6×12×12=864=216×4, but 6^3^ is more symmetrical, balanced, self-similar, simpler, and comes with a host of references that work well for this model, which includes mathematical properties[^15][^16], number symbolism[^22][^23], astronomical relevance [^19], religious and mystical references[^17][^18], and the (likelihood)  that Plato called 216 the "Perfect Number"[^20][^21].

+[^15]: Pickover, C. A. (2012).
+The Math Book: From Pythagoras to the 57th Dimension, 250 Milestones in the History of Mathematics.
+Sterling Publishing.

+[^16]: Conway, J. H., & Guy, R. K. (1996).
+The Book of Numbers.
+Springer-Verlag.
+(Examines mathematical properties of significant numbers);

+[^17]: Kaplan, A. (1997).
+Sefer Yetzirah: The Book of Creation.
+Weiser Books.
+(Discusses Hebrew numerology)
+[^18]: Bullinger, E. W. (1967).
+Number in Scripture: Its Supernatural Design and Spiritual Significance.
+Kregel Publications.
+(Examines numerical patterns in biblical texts)

+[^19]: Heath, T. (1981).
+A History of Greek Mathematics.
+Dover Publications.
+(Contains information about ancient numerical cycles)

+[^20]: Plato's Republic mentions a "perfect number" that some scholars have interpreted as 216

+[^21]: Adam, J. (1963).
+The Republic of Plato.
+Cambridge University Press.
+(Contains commentary on the "nuptial number" passage)

+[^22]: Schimmel, A. (1993).
+The Mystery of Numbers.
+Oxford University Press.
+(Comprehensive work on number symbolism across cultures)

+[^23]: Davis, P. J., & Hersh, R. (1986).
+Descartes' Dream: The World According to Mathematics.
+Harcourt Brace Jovanovich.
+(Discusses the cultural significance of numbers)

 There is yet another way to look at the structure of the lines, and one that is arguably the basis of the current King Wen interpretation of the I Ching.